 - The top two floors were originally used for servants' quarters.

 - The Dakota was designed by the same architectural firm that designed The Plaza Hotel.
 The Plaza was built quite a bit later, in 1907.

-- Many famous people have called The Dakota home, including Rudolf Nureyev, Lauren Bacall, Rosemary Clooney, Leonard Bernstein, Gilda Radner, John Madden (bought apartment from Gilda Radner), Roberta Flack and, of course, John Lennon.
+- Many famous people have called The Dakota home, including Rudolf Nureyev, Lauren Bacall, Rosemary Clooney, Leonard Bernstein, Gilda Radner, John Madden (bought an apartment from Gilda Radner), Roberta Flack, and, of course, John Lennon.

 - The Dakota is a co-operative apartment (like many buildings in NYC) so residents have to be approved by the co-op board to buy an apartment.
 The Dakota is almost as famous for who they have rejected as it is for who has actually lived there.
 Rejected applicants include Antonio Banderas, Alex Rodriguez, Billy Joel, and Madonna.

 - John Lennon actually owned multiple apartments in the building, not just one.